JordanMartinez/purescript-jordans-reference/21-Hello-World/07-Type-Level-Programming/ReadMe.md

 - While type-level programming may improve your program's runtime speed or further force you to use safe code, it will increase the time it takes to compile your program
 - Creating an type-level instance for a kind can get really tedious and boilerplatey.
 Either reuse ones that exist or publish your own for the benefit of the entire community.

+## Other Learning Sources

+Consider purchasing the `Thinking with Types` book mentioned in `ROOT_FOLDER/Syntax/Type-Level Programming Syntax/ReadMe.md`